mhedgpeth/cafe/README.md

 * Download the `chef-client` installer for a particular version
 * Install `chef-client` on an existing package
 * Run `chef-client` and reroute logging to a logging mechanism that is controllable by NLog
+* Provide an easy way to see a simple status of what is happening with Chef on the machine (including history)
-* (Coming Soon) Schedule `chef-client` to run on an interval
+* Schedule `chef-client` to run on an interval
 * (Coming Soon) Pause Chef runs on a node, because of emergency manual fixes or maintenance of policies
 * (Coming Soon) Run as a service and receive operational commands through a REST API, thus enabling remote control
-* (Coming Soon) Provide an easy way to see a simple status of what is happening with Chef on the machine (including history)

 # Technology